Educational Studies Department (EDS)

 School, Family and Community Partnerships

 This course focuses on the role of the teacher in building strong school-family partnerships.
-Family systems theory, approaches to meeting the diverse needs of children and families, and the influence of culture on family perspectives of engagement will be explored.
-The role of the teacher in advocating for and supporting families using a strengths-based approach will be addressed, as will effective strategies for two-way communication and collaborative approaches to meeting the diverse needs of children and families.
-Social justice, equity, and cultural competence will be examined as factors in supportive communication and collaboration.
+Family systems theory, approaches to meeting the diverse needs of children and families, and the influence of culture on family perspectives of engagement are explored.
+The role of the teacher in advocating for and supporting families using a strengths-based approach are addressed, effective strategies for two-way communication and collaborative approaches to meeting the diverse needs of children and families.
+Social justice, equity, and cultural competence is examined as factors in supportive communication and collaboration.
 Prerequisite: ECE 415; taken concurrently with ECE 424 and ECE 455; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 Educational Foundations Courses